saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 uria Quadrivalent (Seqirus)
 0.25 mL (7.5 µg)†
 arix Quadrivalent
-GlaxoSmithKline)
+laxoSmithKline)
 0.5 mL (15 µg)
 celvax Quadrivalent (Seqirus)
 0.5 mL (15 µg)
 Laval Quadrivalent
-GlaxoSmithKline)
+laxoSmithKline)
 0.5 mL (15 µg)
 zone Quadrivalent (Sanofi
-asteur)
+steur)
  0.5 mL (15 µg)§
-breviation: HA = hemagglutinin. or persons aged ≥36 months (≥3 years), the dose volume is 0.5 mL per dose or all inactivated influenza vaccines with the exception of Fluzone High-Dose uadrivalent (HD-IIV4), which is licensed for persons aged ≥65 years and for which the dose volume is 0.7 mL per dose. he approved dose volume for Afluria Quadrivalent is 0.25 mL for children aged through 35 months and 0.5 mL for persons aged ≥3 years.
-However, 0.25-mL refilled syringes are not expected to be available for the 2022–23 season.
-For hildren aged 6 through 35 months, a 0.25-mL dose must be obtained from a multidose vial. er the package insert, Fluzone Quadrivalent is currently approved for children ged 6 through 35 months at either 0.25 mL or 0.5 mL per dose; however, 0.25-mL refilled syringes are no longer available.
+breviation: HA = hemagglutinin. or persons aged ≥36 months (≥3 years), the dose volume is 0.5 mL per dose r all inactivated influenza vaccines with the exception of Fluzone High-Dose uadrivalent (HD-IIV4), which is licensed for persons aged ≥65 years and for hich the dose volume is 0.7 mL per dose. he approved dose volume for Afluria Quadrivalent is 0.25 mL for children aged through 35 months and 0.5 mL for persons aged ≥3 years.
+However, 0.25-mL efilled syringes are not expected to be available for the 2022–23 season.
+For hildren aged 6 through 35 months, a 0.25-mL dose must be obtained from a ultidose vial. er the package insert, Fluzone Quadrivalent is currently approved for children ged 6 through 35 months at either 0.25 mL or 0.5 mL per dose; however, 0.25-mL refilled syringes are no longer available.
 If a prefilled syringe of Fluzone uadrivalent is used for a child in this age group, the dose volume will be 0.5 mL er dose.
-The 0.5-mL single-dose vials should be accessed for only 1 dose and multidose vials for only 10 doses, regardless of the volume of the doses obtained r any remaining volume in the vial.
-Any vaccine remaining in a vial after the maximum number of doses has been removed should be discarded.
+The 0.5-mL single-dose vials should be accessed for only 1 dose and ultidose vials for only 10 doses, regardless of the volume of the doses obtained any remaining volume in the vial.
+Any vaccine remaining in a vial after the aximum number of doses has been removed should be discarded.

 ### receive any one of th